Salmon with Burst Tomato Sauce

 Instructions

-- 3Gently stir in the heavy cream, basil, Parmesan, 1 teaspoon fine sea salt, and a few twists of black pepper until combined.
-Nestle the salmon filets into the sauce and continue cooking for 1-2 more minutes, or until the salmon is cooked through to your liking.
+- 5Gently stir in the heavy cream, fresh basil, grated Parmesan, 1 teaspoon fine sea salt, and black pepper until combined.
+Nestle the salmon filets back into the sauce.

-- 4Taste and season the sauce with extra salt, pepper and/or crushed red pepper flakes as needed.
+- 7Taste and adjust seasoning with additional salt, pepper, or red pepper flakes as needed.

 Nutrition — Per Serving